DEVELOPMENT AND ECONOMIC RISE OF MODERN MALAYSIA

 There was a period of centralized rule from 1969 to 1972.
 In 1972 UMNO created a partnership with the Pan-Malaysia Islamic Party (PAS) to reduce intra-Malay political differences and also renewed ties with the MCA, which had left the Alliance prior to the Kuala Lumpur riots.
 This broader, interracial coalition changed its moniker to the National Front (Barisan Nasional—BN) and won large majorities in the 1974 federal and state elections.
 Throughout the 1970s and 1980s, BN administrations succeeded in increasing the power of the federal government relative to the state governments, often by forcing out of office independent-minded state chief ministers who were perceived as presenting a threat to national unity and ethnic accord.
 The BN also promoted educational policies designed for ethnic Malays and adopted aggressive measures to address economic inequalities experienced by Malays.
 [Source: Library of Congress, 2006]

 Abdul Razak held office until his death in 1976.
-He was succeeded by Datuk Hussein Onn, the son of UMNO’s founder Onn Jaafar, and then by Tun Dr Mahathir bin Mohamad, who had been Education Minister since 1981, and who held power for 22 years.
-During these years policies were put in place which led to the rapid transformation of Malaysia’s economy and society, such as the controversial New Economic Policy, which was intended to increase proportionally the share of the economic "pie" of the bumiputras ("indigenous people", which includes the majority Malays, but not always the indigenous population) as compared to other ethnic groups—was launched by Prime Minister Tun Abdul Razak.
-Malaysia has since maintained a delicate ethno-political balance, with a system of government that has attempted to combine overall economic development with political and economic policies that promote equitable participation of all races.
+He was succeeded first by Datuk Hussein Onn, son of UMNO founder Onn Jaafar, and then by Tun Dr. Mahathir bin Mohamad.
+Mahathir had been education minister since 1981 and held power for 22 years.
+During this time, policies were implemented that led to the rapid transformation of Malaysia’s economy and society.
+One such policy was the controversial New Economic Policy, launched by Prime Minister Tun Abdul Razak, which aimed to proportionally increase the economic "pie" share of the bumiputras ("indigenous people," including the majority Malays but not always the indigenous population).
+Since then, Malaysia has maintained a delicate ethno-political balance with a system of government that attempts to combine overall economic development with political and economic policies that promote the equitable participation of all races.
 [Source: Wikipedia]

 First Phase of Development in Malaysia: Exporter of Raw Materials